rqlite/rqlite/README.md

     curl -G 'localhost:4001/db/query?pretty&noleader' --data-urlencode 'q=SELECT * FROM foo'

 Due to the nature of Raft, there is a very small window (milliseconds) where a node has been disposed as leader, but has not yet changed its internal state.
 Therefore, even with the leader check in place, there is a very small window of time where out-of-date results could be returned.
-If you want to avoid even this possibility, add `verify` to the URL.
-This will force the node to perform an actual leadership check across the cluster, but will impact query performance.
-An example query follows.

-    curl -G 'localhost:4001/db/query?pretty&verify' --data-urlencode 'q=SELECT * FROM foo'

-*See [issue 5](https://github.com/otoolep/rqlite/issues/5) for more discussion of this.*

 ### Transactions
 Transactions are supported.
 To execute statements within a transaction, add `transaction` to the URL.
 An example of the above operation executed within a transaction is shown below.